Ready to start playing your best golf for 2020 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 Not too long ago there were minimal brands and they much were much for expensive however golf courses don’t use GPS in carts much so having one your own GPS is vitally important.

 When choosing, I’d consider your price range, functionality, and durability as some of the biggest factors.
-If you buy any of these ten I’m confident they will help you feel more confident having a clear plan of attack on your next shot.
+If you buy any of these then I’m confident they will help you feel more confident having a clear plan of attack on your next shot.

 Pair the best golf rangefinder with an affordable golf launch monitor and you will quickly start playing your best golf yet!
 Finally, remember if you don’t want a rangefinder, don’t forget there are tons of other golf GPS devices such as watches and handheld devices as well.
+For more reviews of golf gadgets and accessories, click here.